The Lathe of Heaven (film): Plot

 As Haber continues to use Orr's dreams to create change in human society, Orr remembers a dream he experienced years ago, which is briefly portrayed at the opening of the film (and which, it turns out, is in fact reality): The world was destroyed in a nuclear war, and Orr was poisoned by radiation.
 In his dying moments, Orr dreamed a world where the war did not happen, resulting in the events of the film as we see them.

 Haber enters the final version of his machine for directing dreams and learns this truth, driving him mad.
 Orr, who has joined him in the dream state, is able to stop Haber's nightmare before it destroys the world.
 The result is a reality that jumbles together elements of the different worlds that Haber created via Orr's dreams, but is relatively stable.
-But he is heartbroken because the LeLache in this reality was never his close friend or lover.
+Orr is heartbroken because the LeLache in this reality was never his close friend or lover.

 As the film ends, Orr is working in an antique store run by an alien.
 LeLache comes in to browse.
 She has only a vague memory of him, but agrees to join him for lunch.
 They encounter Haber, in a wheelchair, on their way to lunch.
 Haber recognizes Orr, but cannot come out of his catatonia.